Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case: Introduction

-Let us briefly outline the proofs.
-In this article we adapt techniques that were successful in the generic case \ref{perMod:I} as well as in the soft edge regime \ref{perMod:IIa}.
+We briefly outline the proofs: In this article we adapt techniques that were successful in the generic case \ref{perMod:I} as well as in the soft edge regime \ref{perMod:IIa}.
 However before adapting them we have to introduce a proper modification to the recurrence system to obtain a sequence of transfer matrices which is uniformly diagonalizable.
 This is the main novelty of the paper.
-We call it \emph{shifted conjugation.} The resulting transfer matrices have a form similar to that appearing in the soft edge regime but with $a_n$ replaced by $\sqrt{a_n}$, see Section \ref{sec:3} for details.
-Our method is simpler than discrete variants of Wentzel--Kramers--Brillouin approximation which is the standard technique used in the case of Jordan block \ref{perMod:IIb}.
-At the same time it is flexible enough to treat a large class of Jacobi parameters reaching far beyond known examples.
+We call it \emph{shifted conjugation.} The resulting transfer matrices have a form similar to that appearing in the soft edge regime but with $a_n$ replaced by $\sqrt{a_n}$, see Section~\ref{sec:3} for details.
+Our method is simpler than discrete variants of Wentzel--Kramers--Brillouin approximation which is the standard technique used in the case of Jordan block \ref{perMod:IIb} (see \cite{Motyka2014} and the references therein).

 Going back to the description of the proofs, for any compact set $K \subset \Lambda_+$, to the conjugated system we apply the recently developed Levinson's type theorem, see \cite{Discrete}, to produce a family of generalized eigenvectors (see Section~\ref{sec:2b} for the definition) $(u_n(x) : n \in \NN_0)$, $x \in K$, such that